Tie Dye Badge

 _____8. Tie Dye a personal accessory such as a scarf, lunch bag, or hat.

-_____9. Visit a store or artist that specializes in tie dye.
+_____9. Visit a store specializes in tie dye.
 How many different techniques are used?
+What types of dyes are for sale?

-_____13. Make a tie dyed treat and share it with your family or club.
+_____13. Make a tie dyed edible treat using food dye and share it with your family or club.

 Websites: These websites are not associated with our program and we cannot guarantee their content.
 Please do not surf the internet without your parent’s permission.